theislab/cellrank/docs/source/index.rst

 CellRank's key applications
 ---------------------------
-- compute initial, terminal and intermediate :doc:`macrostates <notebooks/tutorials/initial_terminal_states>`
-  :cite:`reuter:19,reuter:22`.
-- infer :doc:`fate probabilities <notebooks/tutorials/fate_probabilities>` towards terminal states.
-- visualize :doc:`gene expression trends <notebooks/tutorials/gene_trends>` along specific trajectories.
-- identify potential :doc:`driver genes <notebooks/tutorials/fate_probabilities>` for each trajectory.
-- ... and much more, check out our :doc:`API <api/index>`.
+- Under reconstruction ..
+TODO(Marius1311): please re-factor this page

 Getting started with CellRank
 -----------------------------
-We have :doc:`tutorials` and :doc:`examples` that help you getting started.
-Tutorials are longer and explain computational pipelines, examples are short and demonstrate individual steps.
+We have :doc:`notebooks/tutorials/index` that will help you getting started.
 To see CellRank in action, explore our manuscript :cite:`lange:22` in Nature Methods.

 Contributing